> Peter Bellamy > Songs > Lord Lovel

 Sung a song and then died in the struggle - uggle - uggle,

 Sung a song and then died in the struggle.

 Lord Lovell has been equally popular in Scotland, (where Gavin Greig found no fewer than nine versions), in Ireland and in North America.

-Jimmy Hutchinson sang Lord Lovel at the Fife Traditional Singing Festival, Collessie, Fife in May 2010.
+Jimmy Hutchison sang Lord Lovel at the Fife Traditional Singing Festival, Collessie, Fife in May 2010.
 This recording was included a year later on the festival anthology Hurrah Boys Hurrah!
 (Old Songs & Bothy Ballads Volume 7).

 The melody comes from Peter Bellamy's version of Lord Lovel.